- Metal works

 - 1. Forge welding

-The komi is like a tang on a knife and is fitted to the handle.
-The part designed to be a komi is beaten and curved.
+The tang is a part sticking out to be fitted to the handle of the sickle.
+The part to become the tang is beaten and curved.

-The curved komi part is beaten and stretched.
+The curved tang part is beaten and stretched.

 - 4. Stretching the blade